The Lie of Perfect Hindsight

 Hindsight doesn’t tell you why you were wrong.

-It’s an autopsy, not a diagnosis.
+It never diagnoses.
 You can see the outcome, but not the mental shortcuts, biases, or pressures that shaped your decision in real time.

 Hindsight doesn’t point forward.